Opthea (ASX:OPT): It’s a tragedy to see the dream is (most likely) over after poor Phase 3 data

 And it was a trial of 366 patients across 110 sites worldwide – so the result clearly was no mere fluke.
 Opthea also recorded good results in a clinical trial against Diabetic Macular Oedema (DME), unveiled in 2020.

-The clinical trials have not been all the company has been up to.
+The clinical trials were not all the company has been up to.
 In 2022, the company brought onboard Carlyle Group as an investor and signed a deal whereby its Abingworth unit would receive 7% of net sales if and when it was commercialised, plus a milestone payment on market approval.
 With a near 5-decade history of investing in biotech, Abingworth knows a thing or two about investing in biotechs – it has invested in over 179 of them.

 By Christmas 2023, Carlyle had committed to providing its partner with the balance of the non-dilutive funding not already sent across, with the final tranche amounting to US$35m making the total US$120m.
 And right after Christmas, a new anonymous co-investor joined this deal, promising to contribute US$50m of its own.
 A further US$113.2m was raised in June 2024 that is expected to see the company through the current clinical phase.